apeskinian/p4_watch-o-tron/README.md

 - ### Super User Access Privileges

     The only people with super user access are the site admin/s.
 They will be given access to the Django admin panel.
-From here they can setup up and edit the default lists and movements.
+From here, they can set up and edit the default lists and movements.
 They can also edit and delete users.
 As this is a very powerful panel, client users will not be able to access this.

     | Admin panel mobile | Admin panel tablet | Admin panel item desktop |
     | :---: | :---: | :---: |